MicrosoftDocs/VBA-Docs/api/Word.EmailOptions.NewColorOnReply.md

 ## Example

-This example checks to see if a user needs to choose a new color for email reply text and, if not, sets the reply font color to blue.
+This example checks to see if a user needs to choose a new color for email reply text, and if not, sets the reply font color to blue.

 ```vb